DVM000/PreVIous/README.md

   * Visualization figure of the network.

 ## Citation
-D. Velasco-Montero, *et. al.*, "PreVIous: A Methodology for Prediction of Visual Inference Performance on IoT Devices," arXiv no. 1912.06442, 2019.
+D. Velasco-Montero, *et. al.*, "PreVIous: A Methodology for Prediction of Visual Inference Performance on IoT Devices,"  IEEE Internet of Things Journal, 2020.
+DOI 10.1109/JIOT.2020.2981684